-Christopher Mitchell, Chair of the Trust
+Jeremy Bristow, Chair of the Trust

 Jeremy Bristow is a retired producer who formerly ith the BBC Natural History Unit.
 Starting his career in journalism and current affairs, he decided to concentrate on environmental issues after witnessing the deforestation during a filming trip to Cambodia in 1995; going on to produce films on climate change with Sir David Attenborough and win major international film awards in Britain, the US, Brazil, China and Japan.

 Ingrid Gubbay is a very experienced litigation practitioner who currently heads up the European human rights and climate law team at the London office of Hausfeld and Co, where she is based.
 She is well recognised for her leading international human rights and climate cases, and her strategic advisory work and advocacy supporting, UN COP, Activists, NGO’S, Regulators, and civil society as well as commenting in the media on these issues, to which she has been dedicated during her 26 year long career.
 In 2021 she and her team won the Financial Times award of the year for innovation in sustainability and climate law.

 She was appointed a Visiting Fellow at the British Institute for International & Comparative Law (BIICL) in 2022, where she has worked on a number of human rights due diligence and corporate climate accountability projects, and has recently published a chapter in the book, ‘International climate change litigation’.
 She will also teach on the BIICL Climate Change short course in 2022 and is currently working on legal issues impacting on a ‘Just Transition’ in particular, with respect to equality in environmental justice